 The Message Bible translates it this way: “You can easily enough see how this kind of thing works by looking no further than your own body.
 Your body has many parts — limbs, organs, cells — but no matter how many parts you can name, you’re still one body.
 It is exactly the same with Christ.
 By means of his one Spirit, we all said goodbye to our partial and piecemeal lives.
 We each used to independently call our own shots, but then we entered into a large and integrated life in which he has the final say in everything.”

 If you are a follower of Jesus, you are part of a very special community with a very special calling.
 You are part of a kingdom community.
-The Lord designed you to be in fellowship with his people.
+The Lord designed you to be in fellowship with His people.
 You need others and others need you.
-Collectively, we are agents of the kingdom.